rbw/aiosnow/docs/examples/actions/index.rst

 Actions
 =======

-These examples assumes an :class:`snow.Application` has been created: :ref:`Application Example <app-example>`.
+These examples assumes an :class:`~snow.Application` have been created.

 Check out the :ref:`Resource Reference documentation <resource>` for details about the various actions available in Snow.